art3misgalaxy/OACM_mod/README.md

 6: Click the "Create Mod" button.

 7: Name the mod "Oops!
-All Communism"
+All Communism".

-8: Name the file path OACM_mod
+8: Name the file path OACM_mod.

-9: Navigate to the Stellaris Mods folder (NOTE: This is different on every Operating System!).
+9: Navigate to the Stellaris Mods folder.
+(NOTE: This is different on every Operating System!)

-10: Delete the mod folder, and replace with the one in the .zip file.
+10: Delete the newly created folder within the Mods folder, and replace with the one in the .zip file.

 11: Don't forget to add it to a playset.